ferdon-inc/styleguide/lokahi/index.md

 \[Note: the normal hashtag corresponds with the hashtag containing prefix “now”.
 Ex: #a is equal #now_a\]

-5. The hashtag will use the temporal logit and logital operators to make an statement (expression) with the hashtags have prefix:
+5. The hashtag will use the temporal logit and logical operators to make an statement (expression) with the hashtags have prefix:

 a.
 Temporal operators